pldmgg/CrossPlatformPowerShell/README.md

 . ./<NameOfFunction>.ps1
 ```

-##IMPORTANT NOTE:
+## IMPORTANT NOTE

-On Windows, using PowerShell Core, some functions depend on the funcitons in the "Helper" folder.
-Simply place the "Helper" folder in the same directory as the function you would like to use.
+On Windows, using PowerShell Core, some functions depend on the functions in the "Helper" folder.
+Simply place the Helper folder in the same directory as the function you would like to use.
 Functions that require these Helper functions will start with the following code:

 ```powershell
 if ($(!$PSVersionTable.Platform -or $PSVersionTable.Platform -eq "Win32NT") -and $PSVersionTable.PSEdition -eq "Core") {